Los Angeles County Crime Scene Cleanup Narrative

 Destruction Upon Entrance

 I see no good reason to save bloodborne pathogens.
 They have no second chance to exist in an environment in which I must work.
-Therefore, upon entering the death scene, I may spray a strong bleach solution onto blood soiled property.
+Therefore, upon entering the death scene, I may spray a strong bleach solution onto blood soiled materials.
 I take care not to splash blood or my solution.
 I may use a fine spray, or I may use a strong spray to saturate the area with the intention of causing a mass death to blood-borne pathogens.
 At other times I'll place paper towels upon a floor or other horizontal surface soiled by wet, moist, or dry flaky blood.
 And then I so these paper towels, but I do not overwhelm them so that they become a transportation device for soiled blood migrate across the floor or table.

 At times I'll use a fogger and in this way create a fog-like cloud, moisten entire room surface.
 At these times.
-I often use hydrogen peroxide to highlight those areas soiled by blood and other infectious property.
+I often use hydrogen peroxide to highlight those areas soiled by blood and other infectious materials.
 You would be surprised by materials highlighted in this way.

 Ozone machines are helpful, but outlawed in Los Angeles County for environmental reasons.